nop33/si/src/content/blog/our-updated-strategy-and-theory-of-change/index.md

 **Monitoring:** We monitor policy processes relevant to long-term governance issues to ensure a comprehensive understanding of all significant developments in the multilateral governance ecosystem, evaluating where and how inputs and interventions can be the most effective.

-**Research:** We conduct research on long-term governance,; on risks and opportunities associated with rapid technological change, strategies for governing technological progress, and methods for including future generations' interests in policy-making processes.
+**Research:** We conduct research on long-term governance, on risks and opportunities associated with rapid technological change, strategies for governing technological progress, and methods for including future generations' interests in policy-making processes.

-**Outreach:** We proactively conduct outreach to a diverse range of stakeholders to build new partnerships that yield insights, exchange best practices, promote coordination, and fill gaps in the long-term governance ecosystem.
+**Outreach:** We proactively reach out to a diverse range of stakeholders to build partnerships that yield insights, exchange best practices, promote coordination, and fill gaps in the long-term governance ecosystem.

 **Translation:** We translate complex scientific, technological and policy concepts into accessible language, targeting information to specific audiences, with a focus on bridging the gap between science and technology experts and policy experts.

 #### Outputs

-**Knowledge:** We synthesize knowledge with key partners and institutions to produce politically and scientifically legitimate knowledge products on long-term governance issues, filling a critical gap in the multilateral system.
+**Knowledge:** **We synthesize knowledge with underrepresented stakeholders and institutions to produce politically and scientifically legitimate knowledge products on long-term governance issues, filling a critical gap in the multilateral system.**

 **Policy input:** We contribute directly to policy processes via participation in and statements at high-level multilateral events, stakeholder consultations, and written responses to key multilateral processes and publications.

 **Networks:** We build strong policy networks by fostering exchange between diverse stakeholders who share concerns about future generations, technology governance, and catastrophic risks.

 **Events:** We host workshops, meetings, training programmes and other events related to specific policy processes, or to enable general community building and knowledge sharing about long-term governance.

 #### Short-Term Outcomes

 **Multilateral governance actors are better informed and connected:** Through our work, multilateral governance actors receive a clearer grasp of scientific and technological progress, and science and technology actors gain a better understanding of policy-making processes.
 Both parties increase their knowledge about long-term governance topics and interface more frequently.
 As a result, policy makers in public and private institutions are better able to determine priorities and make recommendations grounded in crucial contextual insights.

 **Increased awareness of global catastrophic risks:** Through our work, there is greater awareness and understanding of the nature of global catastrophic risks and the need to govern them effectively, especially those risks stemming from emerging technologies.
 As a result, policymaking processes more routinely take into account these kinds of risks and appropriate risk governance approaches start to become institutionalized.